microsoft/aed-rust-learn-content/ownership-borrowing-lifetimes/includes/3-validate-references-with-lifetimes.md

 The help text says Rust can’t tell whether the reference being returned refers to `x` or `y` *(neither do we)*, so the return type needs to be annotated with a generic lifetime parameter.

-The lifetimes might be different each time the function is called, so we don't know the concrete lifetimes of the references that will be passed to our `longest_word` function, we can’t determine if the reference that will be returned will always be a valid one.
+The lifetimes might be different each time the function is called.
+So we don't know the concrete lifetimes of the references that will be passed to our `longest_word` function, and we can’t determine if the reference that will be returned will always be a valid one.

 Also, the borrow checker can’t determine this either, because it doesn’t know how the lifetimes of the input parameters relate to the lifetime of the return value.
-This is why we need to annotate the lifetimes manually
+This is why we need to annotate the lifetimes manually.

-Hopefully, the compiler gave us a hint on how to fix this error.We can add generic lifetime parameters to our function signature th define the relationship between the references so the borrow checker can perform its analysis:
+Luckily, the compiler gave us a hint on how to fix this error.
+We can add generic lifetime parameters to our function signature that define the relationship between the references so the borrow checker can perform its analysis:

 ```rust